sapphirepp/sapphirepp/doc/pages/ide.md

   :hook (prog-mode . rainbow-delimiters-mode))
 ```

 Eglot is the Emacs client for the “Language Server Protocol” (LSP).
-The
+The name
-name “Eglot” is an acronym that stands for “Emacs polyGLOT”.
+“Eglot” is an acronym that stands for “Emacs polyGLOT”.

 ```
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;; Eglot: Interface to language servers LSP ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
-(use-package eglot)
+(use-package eglot
+  :bind (("C-x l" . eglot)
+     :map eglot-mode-map
+     ("C-x l w r" . eglot-reconnect)
+     ("C-x l w q" . eglot-shutdown)
+     ("C-x l w k" . eglot-shutdown-all)
+     ("C-x l = r" . eglot-format)
+     ("C-x l = =" . eglot-format-buffer)
+     ("C-x l r r" . eglot-rename)
+     ("C-x l a a" . eglot-code-actions)))
 ```

-TODO: Write a passage about how to use it.
+TODO: Write a passage about how to use it. imenu, xref.
+Check if clangd needs
+the compilation output form cmake.

+project.el

+gdb

+treemacs

 Very often, we have to write boiler plate code.
 The package
 [https://github.com/joaotavora/yasnippet](yasnippet) offers a good amount of